 About the Author Rick Rubin

 Rick Rubin, born on March 10, 1963, is a famous music producer and executive who changed the music world.
-He loved music from a young age and started his own record label called Def Jam with his friend Russell Simmons.
+He started his own record label called Def Jam with his friend Russell Simmons.
 Together, they helped many hip-hop artists become successful.

 Rick Rubin has a special way of making music.
 He focuses on the feelings and emotions of the songs, not just the technical stuff.
-He has worked with all kinds of artists, from rock to rap, and helped them make amazing music.
+Also, he has worked with all kinds of artists, from rock to rap, and helped them make amazing music.

 One of his biggest achievements is working with Johnny Cash.
 He made Johnny Cash popular again with a Grammy-winning album.
 Rick Rubin also started his own label, American Recordings, and co-founded Columbia Records.